What Is a Skiff Boat & Is It Right for You?

 Depending on the model, a skiff can be powered by oars, a small outboard motor, or even a sail.

-The word “skiff” is sometimes used loosely to describe several small-boat styles, but categories like jon boats, dinghies, and bay boats are usually discussed separately.
+The word “skiff” is sometimes used loosely to describe several small-boat styles, and understanding what qualifies as a boat helps clarify how skiffs compare to jon boats, dinghies, and other small watercraft.

 Key Benefits of Skiff Boats